4 Hours / 4 CEs

 • Intended Audience

 This training is intended for professionals in mental health, social work, and allied fields who are involved in evaluating investigative interviews of children in criminal and child abuse cases.
-It is designed for those who wish to develop or enhance their skills in forensic interviewing, child welfare, and legal processes related to child protection, including those specializing in forensic psychology, child psychology, social work, and related disciplines.
+It is suitable for those who wish to develop or enhance their skills in forensic interviewing, child welfare, and legal processes related to child protection.

-• Social Worker (child welfare, family services, protective services)
+• Social Workers (child welfare, family services, protective services)

 • Law Enforcement Personnel involved in child abuse investigations

-• Legal Professional working with child witnesses or victims
+• Legal Professionals working with child witnesses or victims

 • Experience Level

-This program is designed for beginner-level licensed and pre-licensed mental health professionals seeking foundational knowledge in the review of child forensic interviews.
+This training is appropriate for licensed and pre-licensed mental health professionals at various stages of experience in child forensic interviewing review and assessment.

 • Practice Setting